 I’m a co-founder and President/CEO of FantasyLabs – a Mark-Cuban-backed company (recently acquired by the Chernin Group) – and the author the Fantasy Sports for Smart People book series.
 I make money by betting on things and buying fake internet currencies.
 I do almost all my work in bed.

 I’m Jonathan Bales (@BalesFootball), and this is my very awkward bio.
 I Google’d “how to write a bio” and it said “experts agree you should write your bio in the third person,” which just seems insane to me.
 We all know who’s writing this thing.

 So what am I supposed to write about myself?
-I’m the founder of two companies—FantasyLabs and RotoAcademy—the former of which recently brought on Dallas Mavericks owner Mark Cuban as an investor and strategic partner (and recently sold to the Chernin Group).
+I’m the founder of two companies—FantasyLabs and RotoAcademy—the former of which brought on Dallas Mavericks owner Mark Cuban as an investor and strategic partner (and recently sold to the Chernin Group).
 The biggest change in my life since then is that now I get a lot of “Can you introduce me to Mark?” emails.
 You guys should probably stop sending those.